Please enter a search term to begin your search.

-"SIMON: The Beginning of Modern Music Video Games" in Austin, Michael L. (ed.)
+"SIMON: The Precursor to Modern Music Video Games" in Austin, Michael L. (ed.)
 Music Video Games: Maestros, Musicians, and Multiplayers.
-New York: Bloomsbury Publishing (forthcoming 2015).
+New York: Bloomsbury Academic Press (forthcoming 2016).

-"'I've Had Enough': The Who and Social Revolution," with Casey Rentmeester, in Harison, Casey and Rocco Genaro (eds.), The Who and Philosophy.
-Washington D.C.: Lexington Books (forthcoming 2015).
+"'I'm Free': The Who on the Self and Society," with Casey Rentmeester, in Harison, Casey and Rocco Genaro (eds.), The Who and Philosophy.
+Washington D.C.: Lexington Books (forthcoming 2016).

-"Will You Sing About the Missiles?: British Antinuclear Protest Music of the 1980s" in Klimke, Martin A. et al (eds.)
-Accidental Armageddons: The Nuclear Crisis and the Culture of the Cold War in the 1980s.
-Cambridge: Cambridge University Press (forthcoming 2015).
+"Will You Sing About the Missiles?: British Antinuclear Protest Music of the 1980s" in Klimke, Martin A., Eckart Conze & Jeremy Varon (eds.)
+Nuclear Threats, Nuclear Fear, and the Cold War of the 1980s.
+New York: Cambridge University Press (forthcoming 2016).

 "The Police," in Moskowitz, David V. (ed.), The 100 Greatest Bands of All Time.
 ABC-CLIO (forthcoming, October 2015).